 The fever they use to promote and defend their town is a little aggressive for those from other places, specially from the south.

-That’s why I never felt a great sympathy for this town.
+That’s why for a long time, I didn’t feel a great sympathy for this town.

 Football (soccer) enhances the distance, with all the dirty (even criminal) means used to support the local teams.